It's in alphabetical order, basically, with A first and then B next and so on until you get to Z.

 Cunray

 1. (West Country) country.
-Usually used in the context of "the Wes' Cunray" which means The West Country.
-Obviously.
+Usually used in the context of "the Wes' Cunray"

 2. Anyone called Peter.
 (Attrb Christopher Levy, Thornbury).